grafana/loki/production/README.md

 ## Using Helm to deploy on Kubernetes

-Helm charts used to deploy Loki and Promtail to Kubernetes:
+Here are the Helm charts used to deploy Loki and Promtail to Kubernetes:
 - [Loki](https://github.com/grafana/helm-charts/blob/main/charts/loki/README.md#loki-helm-chart)
 - [Promtail](https://github.com/grafana/helm-charts/blob/main/charts/promtail/README.md#promtail)